codewithkyle/Marmot/docs/cli.md

 - Package path must exist, be a file, and end with `.marmot`.
 - Data path (for `check` or `render` with data) must exist and be a file.
+- Records path (for `batch`) must exist and be a file.
 - Render output parent directory must already exist.
+- Batch output directory must already exist.
 - `pack --output-dir` must exist and be a directory.
 - `pack` output file extension must be `.marmot`.